Tool-3/fantastic-meme/invoice_extraction_tool/README.md

 3. **Data Management**: Extracted information is stored in a Pandas DataFrame and can be manually edited

 4. **Export**: The final data is exported to an Excel file using Pandas

+## Verifying Tesseract Installation

+To verify Tesseract is installed correctly:

+1. Open a terminal or command prompt
+2. Run: `tesseract --version`
+3. You should see version information if it's installed correctly

+The application will still work without Tesseract for PDF extraction, but image extraction will be limited.

 ## Limitations